FlappyBirdCodes/InstaMatch/README.md

 # Messaging
 Messaging in this app was done with mongoDB.
 Messages and their information are stored in a database when they are submitted.
 They are recovered and updated whenever necessary, such as when a user submits a new message.

+# Skills
+Implementing many different features, such as randomized matching, messaging and password authentication, requires an understanding of expresJS and proefficiency in javascript.
+While building this app, I had to use complex javascript features such as promises and async-await.
+I also had to use express features such as middleware functions to attach information and sessions to send data across different routes.